 “I have to say that I am incredibly frustrated and angry that we are here today,” Cohen said.
 “This community spoke with a clear, united and loud voice that we don’t want a 10-story building here, bringing unmanageable traffic levels, congestion, and really jeopardizing safety and also the cohesiveness of this commercial border.”

-Six years ago, Montefiore Medical Center and Simone Healthcare Development announced plans to build a 14-story medical pavilion in the thriving retail corridor just south of West 238th Street, tucked among a number of businesses including eateries and real estate offices.
+Six years ago, Montefiore Medical Center and Simone Healthcare Development announced plans to build an 11-story medical pavilion in the thriving retail corridor just south of West 238th Street, tucked among a number of businesses including eateries and real estate offices.
 Along with a 200-car parking deck, the pavilion would house various in-patient doctors’ offices.

 The announcement was met with vitriolic opposition.
 Grossman mobilized his neighbors into a group — the Committee to Protect Riverdale — which flooded Community Board 8 meetings and pounded out angry emails to elected officials.

-The traffic such a facility would generate could clog the two-lane Riverdale Avenue in a retail oasis where mom-and-pop barbershops, florists and hardwares thrive, opponents cried.
-Even scaling the project back to 11 stories wasn’t enough to appease the neighborhood.
+The traffic such a facility would generate could clog Riverdale Avenue in a retail oasis where mom-and-pop barbershops, florists and hardwares thrive, opponents cried.
+Even scaling the project back to six stories wasn’t enough to appease the neighborhood.

 It looked like the project would move forward despite opposition.
 The companies’ leaders maintained the facility could be built as-of-right, meaning there would be minimal government red tape to prevent their advancement.
 The Committee to Protect Riverdale — known as CPR — doubled the effort to quash Montefiore and Simone’s plans.